-Pope: Read a small passage from the Gospel every day" and then "offer it to those we meet":
+Pope: Read a small passage from the Gospel every day and offer it to others

 Commenting on the Gospel for the